Yitzhak Yedid: Musical style and influences

+Yedid have shown a new direction in his later works and courage to make a commentary on international current political/religious problems that continue to find no resolution.
+He writes:

 The music aims to make the listeners 'feel' the human suffering that the war causes, and, without assuming to have answers, to encourage them to pause for a moment and to envisage better ways than force to resolve crises.
 The music captures emotions of anger and fear, and feelings of sorrow, tragedy and righteousness.